thatfloflo/typst-pc-letter/lib.typ

   ///
   /// -> str | none
   place-name: none,
+  /// A logo to display as part of the letterhead
+  ///
+  /// Can be used to optionally specify an image (or anything of type `content`
+  /// really) to be displayed alongside the information in the letterhead.
+  ///
+  /// *Example:*
+  /// ````typ
+  /// #letter = pc-letter.init(
+  ///   author: (name: "Sherlock Holmes"),
+  ///   logo: image("monogram-sh.svg", height: 10mm)
+  /// )
+  ///
+  /// #show: letter.letter-style
+  /// ```
+  /// -> content | none
+  logo: none,
   /// Custom styling options for the letter
   ///
   /// Can be used to configure custom styling options for the letter.
 Most